dart-lang/site-www/src/codelabs/iterables.md

-In this exercise, your code takes an `Iterable` of `User`, and you need to return an `Iterable` that contains strings containing user name and age.
+In this exercise, your code takes an `Iterable` of `User`, and you need to return an `Iterable` that contains strings containing each user's name and age.

 Each string in the `Iterable` must follow this format:
 `'{name} is {age}'`—for example `'Alice is 21'`.